leonardosos/3D_Printer_Lab/README.md

 - [Web Interface (GUI)](web-ui/README.md)
 - [Printer ST](st_printer/README.md)

+Simone:

+Lorenzo:

+## Project Structure

+This project is organized into multiple components, each handling a specific aspect of the IoT system.
+Every component has its own folder containing a `README.md` with details about its functionality and usage.
+Each service is containerized with a dedicated `Dockerfile`, and the root directory includes a `docker-compose.yml` file to build and deploy the entire system seamlessly.

+**Broker Folders:**

+The broker related folders are used to set up and test the MQTT broker, which is essential for communication between the various components of the IoT system.
+The MQTT broker is implemented using Eclipse Mosquitto, a lightweight and widely used MQTT broker.
+For more information, see [mqtt-broker/README.md](mqtt-broker/README.md) and the section "MQTT Broker - Eclipse Mosquitto."

+- **mqtt-broker**: Configuration and setup for the MQTT broker using Eclipse Mosquitto.
+- **mqtt-tester**: Scripts for local testing of MQTT communication with the broker only for local testing purposes. -> **Note**: This is not part of the final project and is used only for testing purposes.

 ## Application Scenario

 **An automated lab involved in the production of 3D printed objects**.